tweag/nickel/doc/manual/typing.md

 harder to diagnose.
 Here, `filter` is fine, but the error still points to inside its implementation.
-The actual issue is that the caller provided an argument of the wrong type: the filtering function should return a boolean, but the above one returns either the original element (a number) or `null`.
+The actual issue is that the caller provided an argument of the wrong type: the filtering function should return a boolean, but the above one returns either the original element or `-1`, both numbers.
 This is a tiny example, so debugging is still doable here.
 In a real code base (where `filter` could come from an external library), you might have a harder time diagnosing the issue from the error report.